gmeidev/gmeidev.github.io/index.md

 ## Summary
 * Machine learning research background (PhD degree in machine learning).
 * Hands on software engineering experience in various products and systems.
-* Years of experience in technical leading and people management of engineering teams.
+* Years of experience in technical leadership and people management of engineering teams.

 ## Experience
 ### Google (October 2008 - Present)